-Since 1991, Richard has also been recognized as one of the nation’s leading authorities on representing companies in compliance audits for H-1B non-immigrant aliens conducted by the U.S. Department of Labor and he negotiated the first consent decree with the Department.
-He has represented corporations in a variety of industries including several international computer consulting and software design companies in more than 30 audits in 17 states.
-His counsel and guidance in defense of companies in audits has saved clients tens of millions of dollars in potential fines and assessments.
-Richard has also been involved in the design of L-1 transfer programs and the payment systems related to L-1's and H-1's for both short-term and long-term inter-company transfers.
+Since 1991, Richard has also been recognized as one of the nation's leading authorities on representing companies in compliance audits for H-1B non-immigrant aliens conducted by the U.S. Department of Labor; he negotiated the first consent decree with the Department.
+He has represented corporations in a variety of industries, including several international computer consulting and software design companies, in more than 30 audits in 17 states.
+His counsel and guidance in defense of companies in audits have saved clients tens of millions of dollars in potential fines and assessments.
+Richard has also been involved in the design of L-1 transfer programs and the payment systems related to L-1s and H-1s for both short-term and long-term inter-company transfers.

 - University of Michigan Law School (J.D.)

 - Fellow, American College of Labor and Employment Lawyers

 - Section of Labor and Employment Law, American Bar Association

 - Maine State Bar Association

 - Recognized in Chambers USA: America's Leading Lawyers for Business under Labor & Employment

 - Listed in The Best Lawyers in America© for Employment Law - Management, Labor Law - Management, Litigation - Labor and Employment

 - Selected by peers for inclusion in New England Super Lawyers© under Employment Litigation: Defense, Employment & Labor, and Immigration: Business